 Of course, the strategy adopted will largely depend on the facts of the dispute, national laws and standards available to the parties in the context of a specific arbitration.
 Parties will likely use any and all strategies at their disposal to weaponize corruption allegations most effectively within a contract dispute.

-Those introducing corruption into proceedings rely on ‘red flags,’ but with mixed results
+Those introducing corruption into proceedings often rely on ‘red flags,’ albeit with mixed results

 While corruption claims in arbitration proceedings are brought in a variety of contexts and stages of a dispute, they all present parties and arbitrators with both methodological and substantive questions.
 Perhaps the most significant issue is the extent to which a party can rely on various “red flags” as a tool to advance corruption claims in international arbitration.